-d) Electronic communications with securityholders
+6.4 Electronic communications with securityholders

-Securityholders may elect to receive all (or some) communications from the registry electronically, including notices of meeting and annual reports, in line with Recommendation 6.4 of the Recommendations.
-In order to improve the speed, convenience and environmental friendliness of its reporting communications, Mirvac encouraged all securityholders to receive communications electronically in FY16.
-This led to a significant reduction in the number of printed annual reports to be produced for the FY16 reporting period, and will ensure a significant reduction in annual report production costs going forward.
+Securityholders may elect to receive all (or some) communications from the registry electronically, including notices of meetings and annual reports, in line with Recommendation 6.4 of the 3rd Edition Recommendations.
+To improve the speed, convenience and environmental sustainability of its reporting communications, Mirvac encourages all securityholders to receive communications electronically, including annual reports.
+Securityholders may contact the registry, either by phone or via their website, to elect to receive such communications electronically.

-Mirvac's registry provider gives securityholders the option to update their details electronically via their website, including changes of address, any changes to bank details for the payment of distributions and distribution reinvestment plan forms (when the plan is active).
+Mirvao's registry provider also gives securityholders the option to update their details electronically via their website, including changes of address, any changes to bank details for the payment of distributions and distribution reinvestment plan forms (when the plan is active).